The Archive

 Whiteout Survival: The Snow-Door Runner Selling You a Frostpunk-Lite 4X

-Whiteout Survival's ads show a desperate squad picking the right door in a snowstorm to grow their group.
-The actual game is a Frostpunk-flavored 4X with the same alliance wars and $99 packs as every other Century Games title.
+Whiteout Survival's ads show a squad picking the right door in a snowstorm.
+The real game is a Frostpunk-skinned 4X with Century Games' usual $99 pack loop.

 Merge Bait, 4X Reality